frankbenderumn/Comet/README.md

 Registry will exist on remote server
 Registry will also need environments and more advanced version control.
 Need to distinguish private and public source code.
-(SFTP)
+(SFTP) get rid of -source directory at some point

 This is a package manager to help to power the Jericho Distributed System.
 This package manager is currently only for unix based systems